Markov-Restricted Analysis of Randomized Trials with Non-Monotone Missing Binary Outcomes: Introduction

 In this paper, we address this problem by introducing $m$th-order Markovian-type conditional independence restrictions.
-We represent these restrictions using directed acyclic graphs (DAGs).
+We represent these restrictions using directed acyclic graph (DAGs).
 The strategy we adopt for showing identification of target parameters in our restricted model yields identifying functionals expressible in terms of conditional distributions derived from the observed data law.
-These conditional distributions have size that is bounded by a constant that depends on $m$ (rather than $K$).
-This allows us to use the inference strategy based on random forests and the plug-in principle with $\sqrt{n}$ asymptotics, developed for the unrestricted model, while retaining computational tractability.
-While the approach of \citet{scharfstein2021global} requires space and time exponential in $K$, our approach is instead linear in $K$ and exponential in a smaller constant $m$.
-We find that this improves computational tractability, and we demonstrate this by analysis of a higher dimensional longitudinal dataset than that considered by \citet{scharfstein2021global}.
+These conditional distributions have size that is bounded by a constant that depends on $m$, rather than $K$.
+Our approach is instead linear in $K$ and exponential in a smaller constant $m$.

 The outline of the paper is as follows.
 In Section 2, we introduce notation.
 In Section 3, we discuss the Markov-restricted version of the class of models introduced by \citet{scharfstein2021global}.
 Each model in the class can be represented as a DAG.
 In Section 3, we prove, using the properties of DAGs, that the full data law is identified.
-In Section 4, we discuss random forest-based estimation and use the asymptotic theory developed in \citet{scharfstein2021global} to establish $\sqrt{n}$-asymptotics.
+In Section 4, we discuss estimation.
 Section 5 presents a re-analysis of CTN-0044, a randomized trial designed to evaluate a web-delivered psychosocial intervention to reduce substance use among patients entering outpatient addiction treatment \citep{campbell2014internet}.
+In this study, substance use was scheduled to be collected twice weekly for 12 weeks (i.e., $K=24$).
 Section 6 presents the results of a realistic simulation study.
 Section 7 is devoted to a discussion.